vijay-fs/coffee_mcp_server/README.md

 Coffee MCP Server provides a robust API for processing documents (PDFs, images, etc.) and extracting their content with advanced OCR and text processing capabilities.
 The server handles documents asynchronously, making it suitable for processing large files without blocking the client.

 Key features include:

-- Asynchronous document processing
+- Asynchronous document processing with responsive API during long-running tasks
+- Page-by-page PDF processing for real-time status updates
-- Text extraction using OCR
+- Text extraction using OCR (Optical Character Recognition)
 - Table detection and extraction
 - Generation of text embeddings (using OpenAI or other providers)
 - MongoDB storage for persistent job tracking and results
 - RESTful API with comprehensive endpoints
+- Background thread processing to maintain API responsiveness

 ## 🚀 Setup Guide